FerretDB/FerretDB/website/blog/2022-10-06-how-to-start-ferretdb-locally-with-docker.md

 Once the prerequisites are installed, the next thing to do is to create a `docker-compose.yml` file, which will contain declarative configuration of all required Docker containers.

-Note that, if you’ve already deployed a PostgreSQL compatible database in your environment, you can skip this step and use its address in later steps.
+Note that, if you've already deployed a PostgreSQL compatible database in your environment, you can skip this step and use its address in later steps.

 To begin with, we need to deploy our database of choice.
 For our example, we will be using PostgreSQL 14, which is the stable version of the database.